Pivotal-Boulder/IDE-Preferences/README.md

 If you have a current IDE instance open you need to restart it or figure out how to manually reload the keymap options.

+## 3. Restart the IDE

+If you have a current IDE instance open you need to restart it or figure out how to manually reload the keymap options.

 ## 4. Select the keymap in your IDE
 Preferences (⌘,) -> Keymap -> Select "Mac OSX 11.5 + Improved" from the Keymaps dropdown